Alessandro Sanquirico: Biography

+Alessandro Sanquirico was born on 27 July 1777.
+He was born in the family home located above the Caffè Sanquirico in Milan which his father, Ambrogio Sanquirico, managed.
+He was trained at the Brera Academy where his teachers included Giuseppe Piermarini (architecture), Leopoldo Pollack (elements of architecture), Giuliano Traballesi (painting), Giuseppe Franchi (sculpture), and Martino Knoller (color).

-For fifteen years, from 1818 to 1832, Sanquirico dominated the visual style of La Scala, not only on stage, but also in the auditorium.
+For fifteen years, from 1817 to 1832, Sanquirico was the sole designer and chief scene painter for La Scala.
+He dominated the visual style of La Scala, not only on stage, but also in the auditorium; notably designing both a new chandelier and a new curtain in the years 1821 to 1823 followed by adding many new designs to the interior of the theatre during a massive renovation of La Scala in 1830 that was done in collaboration with Francesco Hayez.
 He designed the ballets of Salvatore Viganò at the beginning of the 19th century, and the world premières of Rossini's La gazza ladra, Bellini's Il pirata, La straniera, La sonnambula as well as Norma in 1831.
 His set designs were prepared for Donizetti's works at La Scala, and these included Anna Bolena when it appeared there, Ugo, conte di Parigi and L'elisir d'amore, both in 1832, and the premiere of Lucrezia Borgia in 1833.

+In 1832 Sanquirico was dismissed from his position at La Scala by it's new leader, Teodoro Gottardi, and was replaced by a trio of artists, Domenico Menozzi, Baldassarre Cavallotti and Carlo Ferrari; none of whom rose to the quality of Sanquirico's work.
+An appeal from Franz von Hartig, then governor over Lombardy, led to his recall as a "consultant" to La Scala in 1833.
+He remained in that role during Hartig's tenure.
+When Hartig was succeeded as governor by Johann Baptist Spaur, Spaur appointed Sanquirico general consultant to La Scala in 1843; maintaining his involvement as a consulting designer at the theater into the last years of his life.

+In addition to his work for the theater, Sanquirico was also regularly called upon to design works for public events and parties in Milan.
 He provided the decorations for the celebration of the crowning of Ferdinand I of Austria, as king of Lombardy and the Veneto.
 Additionally he worked in the Teatro Alberti in Desenzano, the Teatro Sociale in Canzo, the Teatro Sociale in Como, and the Teatro Municipale in Piacenza.
 He worked with Andrea Appiani and Bargigli in the design of the Arena Civica of Milan and provided the scenography for ballets by Salvatore Viganò.
 He helped decorate ceilings in the Cathedral of Milan.

+Sanquirico died in Milan on 12 March 1849.